-This two-week course prepares the student in the clinical externship for MRI technology.
+This two-week hybrid instructional course prepares the student in the clinical externship for MRI technology.
 A review will be given to the student on the basic MRI theory and positioning techniques.

-Prerequisite: All Core and Required General Education Courses (if AAS degree), MRI 200-221
+Prerequisite: (Required General Education Courses if A.A.S. degree), MRI 200-221